Last Updated on

 - Airlines: British Airways, Continental, Korean Airlines, Qantas, Singapore Airlines, United, Southwest, Virgin Atlantic

 - Car rentals: Avis, Enterprise, Hertz, National, Thrifty

 Please note that these are just a few examples – there are more to be named, especially in the airlines and hotels categories.
 When you are ready to redeem your points, you can decide if you just want to get cash back (starting at 2,000 points, which is equal to $20), or if you’d like to transfer the points at a 1:1 ratio into points at one of the above travel partners, or if you’d like to use them for some exclusive offers, such as movie premieres or VIP access to concerts and sporting events.

 Tip: The best use for your points are the travel partners, i.e. free flights or hotel stays.
-But during the Holiday Season, you might also consider using your points for gift purchases which will save you a lot of cash in this expensive time of year.
+That’s what most people start travel hacking for.
+But during the Holiday Season, you might also consider using your points for gift purchases which will save you a lot of cash at this expensive time of year.

 4) Be smart when you use your credit card.